Our fellowship is governed by members, led by our Board of Trustees and guided by our Bylaws. Berrien UU has approximately 40 members.

 Endowment Committee members are elected at the Annual Meeting and the committee shall consist of at least three members serving three-year terms.
 One member shall be elected annually to maintain the minimum membership.
 The committee is responsible for managing the fellowship’s endowment funds.
 The Endowment Committee is completely independent of the board.
 Therefore, members of the Endowment Committee may not concurrently serve on the Board of Trustees.
 Participation is limited to two terms.

-Beth La Fleur
+Beth La Fleur, Chair

 Gloria Weberg